icerpc/icerpc-csharp/src/IceRpc.Compressor/README.md

 ## Remarks

-The Compressor interceptor and middleware compress and decompress payloads regardless of how these payloads are encoded.
+The compressor interceptor and middleware compress and decompress payloads regardless of how these payloads are encoded.
 They work well with Slice but don't require Slice.

 [api]: https://api.testing.zeroc.com/csharp/api/IceRpc.Compressor.html